Johnstown Flood National Memorial: History of the memorial

 As a result of legislation proposed by U.S. Congressman John P. Saylor (R-PA), H.R.
 931, which was supported by the Blair County Historical Society and the Pennsylvania Historical and Museum Commission, creation of this memorial was approved by the United States Congress on August 31, 1964.
 Signed into law by U.S. President Lyndon B. Johnson on September 2, 1964, the Johnstown Flood National Memorial was officially established.

 It was to preserve the remains of the South Fork Dam.
 This had been found to be structurally lacking at the time of its rupture during the Johnstown Flood on May 31, 1889.
 Also conserved by this legislation were the former Lake Conemaugh bed, along with the nearby farm of Elias Unger and the clubhouse of the South Fork Fishing and Hunting Club, which had owned the dam and reservoir.
 The associated land is treated as a park.

-The memorial is presently located at 733 Lake Road near South Fork, Pennsylvania, about 10 miles (16 km) northeast of Johnstown, Pennsylvania.
+The memorial is presently located at 733 Lake Road near South Fork, Pennsylvania, about 10 miles (16 km) northeast of Johnstown.

 The clubhouse and several associated buildings have since been designated as part of a National Historic Landmark District, established in 1986 and listed on the National Register of Historic Places.
 They are significant not only for the role of the club in the flood, but as an example of elite recreational clubs in the late nineteenth century, and the architecture of the time.

 Park features

 The visitor center at this national memorial offers two floors of exhibits with maps, views of the former dam, tactile displays, historic photographs of the South Fork Fishing and Hunting Club, a reproduction morgue book, the oral history of flood survivor Victor Heiser, and the film, "Black Friday."
-Visitors may go to s the Unger House and the Springhouse.
+Visitors may go to the Unger House and the Springhouse.

 Visitors to the national memorial may also explore the South Fork Fishing and Hunting Clubhouse, which was acquired by the park in 2006, and the Lake View Visitor Center.
 Ranger-interpreted and van-guided tours are also both available.

 Hiking trails connect various parts of the memorial, and picnicking areas are also present throughout.